BlueLakeWebDesign/WebSEO/README.md

-THis file is a script I created for using the Google Vision API and the OpenAI API to automate creating EXIF data and adding it to photos.
+This file is a script I created for using the Google Vision API and the OpenAI API to automate creating EXIF data and adding it to photos.

 One thing to note when running this script is: